 BMI Percentile Self-reported height in inches (M = 65.76, SD = 4.02) was converted to meters, and self-reported weight in pounds (M = 141.51, SD = 35.39) was converted to kilograms.
 Participant BMI was then calculated by dividing kilograms to meters squared (M = 22.7, SD = 4.97).
 While some would use a BMI score as the outcome of interest, this value is problematic, as the distribution of BMI tends to increase with development, meaning there is greater spread in BMI among older adolescents compared to younger.
 To account for both sex- and age-related differences in the distribution of BMI, we calculated each participant’s BMI percentile score based on the CDC norms for adolescents of that participant’s age and self-reported sex (84).
 BMI distribution in this sample was negatively skewed, although we have relatively large coverage across the entire range (Figure 1).

 Personality.
 Personality traits were measured using the 135-item SAPA Personality Inventory (SPI-135; 85).
-This scale can be used to estimate scores on both broad and narrow traits.
+This framework can be used to estimate scores on both broad and narrow traits.
 The current study leverages this feature of the assessment framework to evaluate the relationships of both broad and narrow traits to BMI category and compare the predictive validity of each.

 Broad (Big Five) trait scores were estimated using a sum-score method, in which all non-missing responses to items in a scale (14 items per scale) were averaged.
 There was evidence of good reliability for each trait (E = .88; A = .83; C = .81; N = .86; O = .75).
 Narrow SPI-27 trait scores (5 items each) were estimated using an IRT-scoring approach.
 Calibration of the IRT parameters was performed using a separate sample (see 85).
 Estimates were scaled using t-scoring, resulting in means of 50 and standard deviations of 10 for the entire adolescent sample.